rthallisey/blog/content/posts/fantasy-football-18.md

 <iframe src="http://localhost:1313/html/total-bench-points.html" width="750" height="500" frameborder="0"></iframe>

-The most interesting thing about total bench points is when it's graphed against total wins.
+Maybe it will be more interesting if we graph bench points against wins.

 <iframe src="http://localhost:1313/html/total-bench-points-vs-wins.html" width="750" height="500" frameborder="0"></iframe>

-Interesting, winning teams usually score the most, but winning teams also prevent other teams from scoring on them by keeping a strong bench.
+Two playoff teams finished in the top 5 for total bench points.
+Winning teams usually score the most, but winning teams also prevent other teams from scoring on them by keeping a strong bench.

 ## Can I Buy a Win?
 Wins are hard to come by in a competitive FFL, so you always need